open-campaign-logger/compendium-generator/src/CampaignKit.Compendium.DungeonsAndDragons/README.md

 The application is configured to create two different compendiums from these data sets:

-* **Dungeons and Dragons Compendium.json** - Full compendium of items, spells, classes, races, feats, backgrounds, items, and monsters.
+* **Dungeons and Dragons Compendium.json** - Full compendium of items, spells, classes, races, feats, backgrounds, conditions, items, and monsters.
 * **Dungeons and Dragons Compendium - Test.json** - Subset of the above used for QA purposes.

 ## Configuration